urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 #### Pull requests

-Pull requests are how you merge code from another branch or forked repository into another.
+Pull requests are how you merge code from one branch or forked repository into another.

 As such, a pull request requires two key components.

 1. The name of the branch that has the code changes you want to merge.
 2. The name of the branch where you want the changed code to get merged into.

-While you can make pull requests through the GitHub GUI, in practice I've found it far easier to create them via the Internet browser.
+While you can make pull requests through the GitHub GUI, in practice we've found it far easier to create them via the Internet browser.
 So, to make our pull request, let's modify the repository you created at the start of this tutorial so that we can follow some best practices for a GitHub project.
-Briefly, we are going to create an R project file and a set of sub-folders to store different components of an analysis (e.g., code, data, etc.).
-Thus, before we even make a pull request, let's create a new branch off of this repo called `tidy-up-repo` (see above for a refresher for how to switch among repositories and creating a branch off of a repository).
+As you have already set up an R project for this repo, our next steps are going to be to create a set of sub-folders to store different components of an analysis (e.g., code, data, etc.) and then populate them with some code and data.
+Thus, before we even make a pull request, let's create a new branch off of your repository called `tidy-up-repo` (see above for a refresher for how to switch among repositories and creating a branch off of a repository).

-After you have made a branch off the repository and have ensured your local copy is working off of it (i.e., `tidy-up-repo` is selected as your current branch on the GitHub GUI), let's go over to Rstudio and spin up an R project for this repository - using the same procedure we outlined earlier in the tutorial.
+After you have made a branch off the repository and have ensured your local copy is working off of it (i.e., `tidy-up-repo` is selected as your current branch on the GitHub GUI), go ahead and open up Rstudio.

-If you would like, you could commit this newly created `<repository-name>.Rproj` file to the `tidy-up-repo` branch.

 In Rstudio it is very easy to switch between projects, just click the project icon in the top right corner, select `Open project` and then locate and click on the R project file you want to open.
-However, as you just made the project file, you likely already have RStudio opened up with the project activated.
+However, as you just made the project file earlier, you likely already have RStudio opened up with the project activated (Rstudio defaults to using the last opened project when opened).
 From here, we are going to create a few sub-folders in this project.
 Go to your R console (i.e., the pane in Rstudio where code gets ran) and run the following lines of code:

 ```R